FormosaOJ/Judge/tutorial/00-HelloWorld/Readme.md

 1. First of all, you need to build a callback server.
 And [here](./../../server) is the tutorial to build it.
 2. Then copy config.py.sample to config.py and set the config.
 3. Run ```python3 mission.py``` to send a basic mission to the api server.
-4. After few seconds, the response will post to your callback server, and it will looks like:
+4. After a few seconds, the response will post to your callback server, and it will look like:

 ```
 {